charleshoots/Discriminating_TransferFunctions_and_HarmonicPercussiveSeparation/README.md

 hps_event_folder = dirs.Events_HPS #Event data from NoiseCut
 ```

-## All codes in support of this analysis comparing noise reduction methodologies is broken up into five sections:
+## All analysis in comparing noise reduction methodologies is completed sequentialy in five sections:

 ---